ShaneCurcuru/slides/_posts/2020-10-01-FOSS-Foundation-Funding.md

 feature: true
 ---

 Open source sustainability is more than just individuals figuring out how to make a living off of open source.
 Have you ever wondered who actually pays for open source at the Foundation scale?
+For more financial research, see my [FOSS Funding listings](https://fossfunding.com/).

 <div class="lead bg-info well">
 Who Pays For Open Source Foundations?